murkl/arch-os/docs/README.md

 <p><img src="screenshots/welcome.png" alt="The welcome page, asking the language to read the rest in"></p>

-Then Installer or Recovery, and a starting point:
+Then, under the same wordmark, Installer or Recovery - and a starting point:

 <p><img src="screenshots/setup.png" alt="The page that offers the starting points"></p>